 There were lower rates of peanut allergy in infants who ate peanuts early (3.2%) compared to those who avoided it (17.2%).
 This study found that eating peanuts early in life was safe for high-risk children, and their follow up study, LEAP-On, found that continuing to eat peanuts until they turn five years old didn’t increase the risk of a peanut allergy during their sixth year of life – even if they avoided peanuts!

-So, what’s the big deal with these new guidelines to reduce the risk of peanut allergy?
+So, what’s the big deal with these new guidelines to reduce the risk of peanut allergy and what are the signs of peanut allergy in baby?

 Well, for second-time parents, or even kids who grew up with peanut allergy, you might notice that these recommendations are the opposite of what moms were told to do before.
 Older guidelines recommended avoiding peanut products until three years of age because the thought was that this time would allow the gut and immune system to mature and help prevent allergies.
 But this waiting period had a few notable impacts: